 Journal of Scientometric Research (J. Scientometric Res.) is an internationally targeted official publication of Phcog.Net.
-It publishes peer reviewed articles online in an open access format.
-The journal will encourage both empirical and theoretical contributions that advance scientometric research and would also reach out to scholars of Science and Technology Studies (STS), sociology, economics and any other field who use scientometric data as the ‘object of investigation’ or apply scientometric analysis in innovation and STS studies.
+It publishes peer-reviewed articles online in an open access format.
+It follows the double-blind peer-review process.
+The journal encourages both empirical and theoretical contributions that advance scientometric research and also reaches out to scholars of science and technology studies (STS), sociology, economics and other related fields that use scientometric data as the ‘object of investigation’ or apply scientometric analysis in innovation and STS studies.

-Editor-in-Chief: Dr. Sujit Bhattacharya, Ph.D
+Editor-in-Chief: Prof. Sujit Bhattacharya, Ph.D.

 Rapid publication: Average time from submission to first decision is 30 days and from acceptance to In Press online publication is 45 days.